 How to File a Workers’ Compensation Claim in New Jersey

-Posted on behalf of Lynch Law Firm on Jan 04, 2018 in Workers' Compensation News
+Posted on behalf of Lynch Law Firm on January 4, 2018 in Workers' Compensation News.
+Updated on November 1, 2022

 In New Jersey, workers’ compensation provides medical care, disability payments and partial lost wages to employees who suffer a work-related injury or illness.